 GOING TO THE FATHER

-And now I am no more in the world, but these are in the world, and I come to thee.
-Holy Father, keep through thine own name those whom thou hast given me, that they may be one, as we are.
-(John 7:11)
+“Now I am no longer in the world, but these are in the world, and I come to You.
+Holy Father, keep through your name those whom you have given Me, that they may be one as we are.
+(John 17:11)

 The Lord Jesus was returning to the Father in order to prepare a place in the Father for the saints.
 It is important to recognize that the Lord stressed that He was returning to the Father, not to Heaven as to a place.

 Jesus is the way, the truth, and the life.
 No man comes to the Father, not to Heaven but to the Father, except through Him.

 We know from other passages of the Scripture that the Lord Jesus indeed ascended to Heaven and is waiting there at the Father’s right hand until His enemies become His footstool.
 However, in the passage under discussion He is emphasizing going to the Father rather than going to Heaven.

 If one of our friends stated he was going to England we would wish him well.
 He could be going for any number of reasons—business, pleasure, to visit relatives, to buy a special product, or for some other purpose.

 But if he said he was going to take a trip to see the Queen, that he came originally from England, from the royal family, and the Queen was his mother, then this is a different matter.

 The saints look forward with joy to being released from the physical body and entering the spirit Paradise.
 Such joy is understandable when we compare the pain, dread, and unrest of the world with the peace and beauty of the spirit realm where we will be reunited with relatives and friends.

 But the more Christ grows in us the more we become aware that our Christian discipleship is not leading us primarily toward Heaven; rather, our goal is rest in the Father through Christ.
 There is a practical difference between viewing Heaven as our goal and the Father as our goal.